andreasjansson/simple-aws-gpu-setup/README.md

 3. Create your cheap GPU spot instance
 --------------------------------------

-On your terminal, type `fab ensemble.up:gpu`.
+On your terminal, type

+    fab ensemble.up:gpu

 You should get a prompt like this:

     Calculating changes...
     The following servers will be created: